-Deniz Yücel, German Die Welt newspaper’s correspondent in Turkey, was arrested in connection with a probe into leaked e-mails of Berat Albayrak, Turkey’s energy minister and son-in-law of President Recep Tayyip Erdoğan, in February.
+Deniz Yücel, German Die Welt newspaper’s correspondent in Turkey, was arrested in February 2017 in connection with a probe into the leaked e-mails of Minister Berat Albayrak, who is also President Recep Tayyip Erdoğan’s son-in-law.

-On 27 February 2017, 13 days after he was first arrested, Istanbul 9th Criminal Judicature of Peace ruled to jail Yücel pending trial on charges of “terrorism propaganda” and “inciting hatred and enmity” in his newspaper articles.
+On 27 February 2017, 13 days after his arrest, the Istanbul 9th Criminal Judgeship of Peace ruled to jail Yücel pending trial on charges of “terrorism propaganda” and “inciting animosity and hatred” in his newspaper articles.

 Yücel’s detention sparked diplomatic tension with Germany.
 President Recep Tayyip Erdoğan has repeatedly said that Yücel was a German spy and a terrorist and that he will not be extradited to Germany.

 Yücel’s lawyers have filed applications on his behalf with both the Turkish Constitutional Court and the European Court of Human Rights.